jejl/fesh2/README.md

     cd /usr2/fs/fesh2/fesh2
     python setup.py install
     ```
+Replace `python` with `python3` above for installation under Python version 3.
 You will then need to edit the **fesh2** configuration file for your station(s).
 More information on configuration is provided below.

 ### PycURL dependency
-Fesh2 depends on the python CURL library ([PycURL](http://pycurl.io/docs/latest/index.html)) which should be installed automatically when you install
+Fesh2 depends on the python CURL library ([PycURL](http://pycurl.io/docs/latest/index.html))
+which should be installed automatically when you install
  fesh2.
 However, PycURL depends on the Python development libraries, and it
   won't install if they're not there.
 On a Debian machine, `apt-get install
    python-dev` should do the trick, or for Python version 3, try `apt-get